airfanBG/WHproject/README.md

 Web API project **Students Assignment** based on AdventureWorksLT2019 database.
+There is some changes from original DB so the Db is in *ClientSide.WebAPI/DatabaseBackup/AdventureWorksLT2019.bak** folder.
 If you want to consume API, first step is to get one Email from bottom emails and make registration.
 After that you must **Login** and take your **Bearer** token to login.

 # API routings:
+##All routes returns JSON formatted data
 ## register address
 at: "/api/auth/register" you must send **POST** request with one of emails below (if you want to use Products API you must select one email from **Emails** .
 You must set { **Password, ConfirmPassword**} and send data as **JSON**.
 After status code **200** go to "/api/auth/login" with your email and password to get **bearer token**.
 Each route demands token authentication.